 My Cross Country Ski Training

-This series shares my cross country ski training activities, and this is my blog for Week 16 of this training year.
+This series shares my cross country ski training activities, and this is my blog for Week 16 of this training year (which started the first week of May).

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.